ARMmbed/mbed-tools/docs/howto/mbed-tools-howto.md

 1. Drag and drop the generated file to your board.

-## Mbed OS Configuration and building the project
+## Configure and build in a single step

-We can use a single command which will configure (set up your target and toolchain) and build the project.
+You can use a single command to configure (select your target and toolchain) and build the project at once:

 1. To build and configure: